The 10 Best Fantasy Books Ever Written!

 Buy The Mistborn Trilogy here

-Best Fantasy Series - The Wheel of Time saga, by Robert Jordan & Brandon Sanderson.
+Best Fantasy Books Ever Written - The Wheel of Time saga, by Robert Jordan & Brandon Sanderson.
 Photo credit: His and Hers Book Club

 The Wheel of Time turns, and Ages come and pass, leaving memories that become legend.
 Legend fades to myth and even myth is long forgotten when the Age that gave it birth comes again.